PIK-LPJmL/lpjmlkit/paper.md

 Together, these modules cover the main applications of the LPJmL model and its data.

+## LPJmL Runner

-The LPJmL Runner module is designed to support Unix-based operating systems and includes four key functions.
+The Runner module ([vignette](https://pik-piam.r-universe.dev/articles/lpjmlkit/lpjml-runner.html)) is designed to support Unix-based operating systems and includes four key functions.
 `write_config()` creates configuration files in the JSON format using a data frame with parameters to be changed and a base pre-configuration file.